An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Supplemental Web Appendix

-We begin with the likelihood decomposition \eqref{eq:likelihood_bucket_decomp} given in the main text.
+We begin with the likelihood decomposition \eqref{eq:likelihood_bucket_decomp} given above.
 The number of summands in \eqref{eq:likelihood_bucket_decomp} depends on the partition that $s_{ij}(\mathbf{d})$ induces on $\mathbb{R}$.
 For a positive $\gamma$, the number neither depends on the exact value of $\gamma$, nor on the other covariates and parameters.
 Intuitively, as long as $\gamma$ is positive, there is a positive probability that $\mathbf{U}$ falls in any combination of buckets.
 The number of summands in \eqref{eq:likelihood_bucket_decomp} is typically large.
 The buckets $\mathbf{b}$ of $\mathbb{B}^{n}$ and the function $\mathcal{N}$ depend on $\gamma$.

 We have that